-As a note, both CSV files in this dataset have two tabs: 1) the raw data, and 2) an index describing each column.
-The dataset for the research ecologists has had some data removed as it could be considered personally identifiable information due to the small sample size in that population.
+As a note, the dataset for the research ecologists has had some data removed as it could be considered personally identifiable information due to the small sample size in that population.
 The surveys associated with both datasets have also been included in PDF format.

 Curation Notes: Three files were added to the data set on Dec 21, 2017.
 Two csv files: "Ecosystem services and Research Ecologists - Data Index.csv" and "Ecosystem services and Research Managers - Data Index.csv" and one text file: "Ecosystem Services Adoption Readme.txt".
 The file names of the original four files were altered to replace an ampersand with the word "and".